Banking the unbanked: The unfinished rise of mobile banking apps and e-wallets

 Away from the global economy, there are additional important commercial ramifications brought about by the continual rise in e-wallets and mobile banking apps, as they continue to re-shape the way that consumers pay in an increasingly cashless world.

-How can merchants leverage the emerging technology?
+leverage the emerging technology?

 As well as providing the technological infrastructure to store and send money user-to-user, cards linked to mobile bank accounts and e-wallets have the functionality to make payments directly to businesses for their goods and services.